Krish44/MyDocs/Oracle/OracleConcepts.md

 from test_emp
 where deptno=10 or deptno=20 or deptno=30);

+**Comparision**
-Exists is used to check whether the sub-query returns any rows whereas IN is used as multiple OR operator
+ - Exists is used to check whether the sub-query returns any rows whereas IN is used as multiple OR operator
+ - Exists checks boolean where as in checks multiple strings (find any matches of values in column)
+ - IN should be used when the sub query will return small result set (sub query should not return null values)

 ## SQL\*Loader vs External Table
 ## Exception Handling